szczyglis-dev/py-gpt/README.md

 ## System (OS)

-The plugin executes operating-system commands through a selectable execution backend.
-The **Sandbox** selector is the first option in the plugin's **General** tab and provides **Disabled**, **Built-in sandbox**, and **Docker**.
+The System (OS) plugin gives the model a `sys_exec` tool for running shell commands in the active data workdir.
+Commands can run on the host, in the built-in uv-managed environment, or in Docker.

 - **Disabled** executes `sys_exec` directly on the host and is unsafe for untrusted commands.
-- **Built-in sandbox** executes commands in a separate uv-managed CPython environment with OS-level isolation where available.
-It provides a moderate level of isolation and does not require Docker.
+- **Built-in sandbox** executes commands in a separate uv-managed CPython environment and does not require Docker.
+It separates the command environment from PyGPT's own Python installation, but it is not a filesystem/network security boundary.
 - **Docker** executes `sys_exec` inside the Docker sandbox.
 Docker must be installed and running; this backend provides the strongest isolation of the available options.

 When Docker is selected, the active conversation's runtime `data` directory is mounted as `/mnt/data` and used as the command working directory.
 Project-specific data workdirs are mapped automatically.
 The stock Docker image runs as the unprivileged `pygpt` user by default and provides passwordless `sudo`; **Run as root** can be enabled when required.

 `sys_exec` input/output is mirrored to the Python/OS window when **Connect to the Python/OS window** is enabled. **Auto-append CWD to sys_exec** uses the active host data workdir in host mode and `/mnt/data` in Docker mode.

-The execution layer is separated from the `sys_exec` tool itself, allowing additional sandbox backends to be added without changing the tool contract.
+**Built-in packages:** Configure the System / OS environment in `Plugins -> Settings -> System (OS) -> Built-in sandbox`, one requirement per line.
+Changes rebuild the environment on the next use; use `Tools -> Sandbox / Docker` for an immediate rebuild.

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#system-os

 ## Telegram

-The plugin enables integration with Telegram for both bots and user accounts through the ``Bot API`` and the ``Telethon`` library respectively.
-It allows sending and receiving messages, managing chats, and handling updates.
+The Telegram plugin provides messaging, chat, contact, media and file tools for Telegram bots and user accounts through the Bot API and Telethon.

 - Sending text messages to a chat or channel.
 - Sending photos with an optional caption to a chat or channel.